syncfusion-content/xamarin.android-docs/xamarin-android/Introduction/ControlDependencies.md

 ---
 layout: post
-title: Control Dependencies of Xamarin.Android | Syncfusion<sup>®</sup>
+title: Control Dependencies of Xamarin.Android | Syncfusion®
-description: Contains control dependencies of Syncfusion<sup>®</sup> Xamarin.Android components for each control to be referred in Android project
+description: Contains control dependencies of Syncfusion® Xamarin.Android components for each control to be referred in Android project
-platform: Xamarin.Android
+platform: xamarin.Android
 control: Introduction
 documentation: ug
 ---